androiddevelopersindore/Support_v4_NineOldAndroids/Readme.md

 #Android Support Library v4 with NineOldAndroids

+* Object Animator API's with Fragment Transitions
+* ViewPager PagerTransformers

+###General Usage

+Your project must have [NineOldAndroids](http://nineoldandroids.com) as well as this project in the classpath.
+This can be done with Maven or simple putting the jars into the /libs folder.

 ###Animator Fragment Transitions

-This fork allows using [NineOldAndroids](http://nineoldandroids.com) Object Animators for custom fragment transitions.
-Note that animators will NOT be loaded from theme settings or by transitions settings; only custom transitions work.
-Also View animations will no longer work.
+This fork allows using [NineOldAndroids](http://nineoldandroids.com) Object Animators for fragment transitions.
+View animations will no longer work.

+####Standard Transitions

+Specify standard transitions in the transaction (OPEN/CLOSE don't work prefectly.
+Something is wrong with my ObjectAnimators (please help))

+	tx.setTransition(FragmentTransaction.TRANSIT_FRAGMENT_FADE);

+####Custom Transitions

+Specify custom transitions in the transaction

     tx.setCustomTransitions(android.R.animator.fade_in, android.R.animator.fade_out)

+####Fragment Specified Transitions

+Specify transition in Fragment implementation

+    @Override
+    public Animator onCreateAnimator(int transit, boolean enter, int nextAnim) {
+       if(nextAnim>0)
+          return AnimatorInflater.loadAnimator(getActivity(), nextAnim);
+       if(enter)
+          return AnimatorInflater.loadAnimator(getActivity(), android.R.animator.fade_in);
+       else
+          return AnimatorInflater.loadAnimator(getActivity(), android.R.animator.fade_out);
+    }

+####Transition style resources

+Will be supported in next soon.
+Though this will require packaging the project as an APK Library instead of a jar file.

 ###PageTransformer

-ViewPager is modified to support custom PageTransformers implemented with NineOldAndroids AnimatorProxy.
-For example
+ViewPager is modified to support custom PageTransformers implemented with NineOldAndroids.
+For example:

 ```java
 public class ZoomOutPageTransformer implements PageTransformer {